Rain (Japanese band)

 Ra:IN (an acronym for "Rock and Inspiration") is a Japanese instrumental rock band.
 Formed in 2002 by guitarist Pata, bassist Michiaki and drummer Tetsu, the group is signed to the Danger Crue label.
+The only things that the musicians decide on in advance are a song's title, intro and ending, everything else is improvised.
 Former hide with Spread Beaver keyboardist DIE joined the band in May 2007, and Tetsu left in April 2014, being replaced on the drums by Ryu.
-They have released three albums, a single and a two track EP, and have toured extensively, including international shows in China, Taiwan, France, Italy, Germany, Spain and Russia.
+They have released three albums, three singles, and have toured extensively, including international shows in China, Taiwan, France, Italy, Germany, Spain and Russia.

 History

 Ra:IN was formed as a power trio in summer 2002 with Pata on guitar, Michiaki on bass and Tetsu on drums.
+According to Pata, he was drinking at the bar owned by Tetsu, who previously played on the album Pat.#0002 (1999) by his duo P.A.F., when Michiaki arrived and told the drummer they should form a new band.
+Tetsu agreed and when one of them asked who else should be in it, they both looked at Pata.
 They were named by Masayoshi Kabe, Michiaki's bandmate in Zoku Zoku Kazoku.
-They went on their first tour in December, with their debut maxi-single "The Border" released in April of next year.
+After their first show in October or November 2002, Ra:IN went on their first tour in December, with their debut maxi-single "The Border" released in April of next year.
 It was followed by their first album The Line in November.
 They had their first overseas performances in 2004; Shanghai on April 24–25 and one in Taipei in July.
 RaIN performed three shows in Paris in May 2005, and at the closing of the hide museum on September 9 back in Japan.
 At the museum show, they were joined by former hide with Spread Beaver keyboardist DIE as a guest.

 They released their second album Before the Siren, their first on popular independent record label Danger Crue, in March 2006 and embarked on tour in support of it, which included two more shows in Taipei.
 In 2007 they released the DVD Hard Rain and Rocks Live and performed two shows in Beijing, one of which was at the Beijing Pop Festival.
 That year, DIE officially joined the band as keyboardist.
 Their third album Metal Box was released in Japan in April 2008 and in France the following month.
 They also performed at the hide memorial summit at Ajinomoto Stadium on May 3.